Nancy Combs

 • Legitimizing International Criminal Justice, 33 Mich.
 J. Int'l L. 321 (2012).
 SSRN.

-• Obtaining Guilty Pleas for International Crimes: Prosecutorial Difficulties, in The Prosecutor in Transnational Perspective (Erik Luna & Marianne Wade eds., Oxford U. Press 2012).
+• Obtaining Guilty Pleas for International Crimes: Prosecutorial Difficulties, (Erik Luna & Marianne Wade eds., Oxford U. Press 2012).

-• Regulation of Defense Counsel: An Evolution Toward Restriction and Legitimacy, in The Legacy of the International Criminal Tribunal for the Former Yugoslavia (Bert Swart, Goran Sluiter & Alexander Zahar eds., Oxford U. Press 2011).
+• Regulation of Defense Counsel: An Evolution Toward Restriction and Legitimacy, (Bert Swart, Goran Sluiter & Alexander Zahar eds., Oxford U. Press 2011).

 • Evidence in International Criminal Law, in Handbook of International Criminal Law 323 (William Schabas & Nadia Bernaz eds., Routledge Press 2010).